wavefrontHQ/docs/pages/doc/wavefront_api_usage.md

 3. Exchange the organization-scoped API token for a user access token and save it to a secure place.

    1. Navigate to the [VMware Cloud Services API](https://console.cloud.vmware.com/csp/gateway/authn/api/swagger-ui.html).
-   2. Expand the `POST/am/api/auth/api-tokens/authorize` request and click **Try it out**.
+   2. Performs an `POST/am/api/auth/api-tokens/authorize` request and click **Try it out**.
-   3. In the **API token** text box, provide the value of the API token that you have generated in the VMware Cloud Services Console, and click the **Execute**.
+   3. Provide the value of the API token that you have generated in the VMware Cloud Services Console, and click the **Execute**.

-   Copy the the value of the `"access_token"` from the response body.
+      Copy the value of the `"access_token"` from the response body.

 4. If you use `curl`, and want to get information about all cloud integrations in your environment, run: